NOAA-GSL/VxIngest/kubernetes/README.md

-# Kubernetes One-Time VxIngest related Jobs
+# Kubernetes VxIngest Jobs

-This directory contains Kubernetes manifests for running VxIngest services as one-time jobs:
+This directory contains Kubernetes manifests related to running VxIngest jobs in-cluster.

+The current branch ships:

-- ingest
+- a standalone ingest job manifest
-- import
-- meta-update
+- a pipeline orchestrator job manifest
+- the ConfigMaps and RBAC needed by that orchestrator

+The orchestrator script still contains embedded definitions for downstream import and meta-update child jobs, but those downstream runtimes are not maintained in this branch.

 ## What Is Included

 - `namespace.yaml`: namespace used by all resources
 - `secret-credentials.template.yaml`: Couchbase credentials secret template
 - `secret-cacert.template.yaml`: optional Capella CA cert secret template
-- `pvc-data.yaml`: shared data PVC for ingest/import/meta-update
-- `pvc-public.yaml`: public data PVC mounted at `/public` for ingest
+- `configmap-job-params.yaml`: orchestrator runtime parameters, including `JOBIDS`
+- `configmap-job-script.yaml`: orchestrator shell script with embedded child job templates
-- `job-ingest.yaml`: one-time ingest job
+- `job-ingest.yaml`: standalone one-time ingest job
-- `job-import.yaml`: one-time import job
-- `job-meta-update.yaml`: one-time meta-update job
+- `job-orchestrator.yaml`: one-time orchestrator job
-- `kustomization.yaml`: bundle of all resources
+- `sa-orchestrator.yaml`, `role-orchestrator.yaml`, `rolebinding-orchestrator.yaml`: RBAC for the orchestrator

 ## Prerequisites

-1. Push the ingest/import images to a registry your cluster can pull from.
+1. Push the ingest image to a registry your cluster can pull from.
-2. Update image names/tags in `job-ingest.yaml`, `job-import.yaml`, and `job-meta-update.yaml`.
-3. Fill in `secret-credentials.template.yaml` with valid values.
+2. Fill in `secret-credentials.template.yaml` with valid values.
-4. If using Capella (`cloud.couchbase.com`), fill in `secret-cacert.template.yaml`.
+3. If using Capella (`cloud.couchbase.com`), fill in `secret-cacert.template.yaml`.
-5. Update PVC size/storage class as needed for your cluster.
+4. Create or supply PVCs named `vxingest-data-pvc` and `vxingest-public-pvc`.
+5. If you plan to run the orchestrator, review `configmap-job-script.yaml` and confirm the referenced downstream import and meta-update images exist in your environment.

 ## Create or update runtime secrets